ionos-cloud/crossplane-provider-ionoscloud/README.md

 Crossplane Provider IONOS Cloud has end-to-end integration tests for the resources supported.

-For running end-to-end integration tests, use:
+For running end-to-end integration tests locally, use:

 ```bash
 make e2e
 ```

 If the images have a specific version, other than `latest`, this can be set via `make e2e VERSION=v0.x.x`.

+Daily workflows with all end-to-end integration tests are running using Github Actions.
+You can check their status [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/actions/workflows/ci-daily.yml).

 ## Debug Mode